Trebonius91/Caracal/README.md

 - 10/30/2023: The program file 'poly_qmdff.f90' which was missing so far, was now added.
 - 11/03/2023: Release version 1.1, addition of GFN-xTB methods (and related keywords)
 - 12/18/2023: The input format for QMDFF force field has been slightly changed.
 A new QMDFF input section was introduced (see Caracal wiki and examples)
-- 12/18/2023: Initial steps for including pGFN-FF from an ownstanding GULP program were implemented.
-So far not finished.
+- 12/20/2023: An optional call to the GULP program as been added, pGFN-FF calculations can now be done!